gtaylor44/Crane/README.md

     int outputId = idParam.GetValueOrDefault<int>();
 }

+Assert.IsTrue(insertedRecords > 0);
 ```

 ###Performance
-Internally, SprocMapper will cache property members for quick lookups.
+Internally, SprocMapper will cache property members for quick lookups and uses FastMember
-Performance is more dependant on how well your SQL is written.
+for assigning values.
+Performance is more dependant on how well your SQL is written, indexes, hardware, etc.
 Please feel free to blog, compare and review.